yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/going-beyond-sql/follower-reads-ycql.md

 ### Maximum staleness

-YugabyteDB also allows you to specify the maximum staleness of data when reading from tablet followers.
-If the follower hasn't heard from the leader for 10 seconds (by default), the read request is forwarded to the leader.
-When there is a long distance between the tablet follower and the tablet leader, you might need to increase the duration.
-To change the duration for maximum staleness, add the [`yb-tserver` `--max_stale_read_bound_time_ms`](../../../../reference/configuration/yb-tserver/#max-stale-read-bound-time-ms) flag and increase the value (default is 10 seconds).
-For details on how to add this flag when using `yb-ctl`, see [Creating a local cluster with custom flags](../../../../admin/yb-ctl/#create-a-local-cluster-with-custom-flags).
+You can specify the maximum staleness of data when reading from tablet followers.
+If the follower hasn't heard from the leader for 10 seconds (the default), the read request is forwarded to the leader.
+If the tablet follower and the tablet leader are far from each other, you might need to increase the duration.
+To change the duration for maximum staleness, add the [`yb-tserver` `--max_stale_read_bound_time_ms`](../../../../reference/configuration/yb-tserver/#max-stale-read-bound-time-ms) flag and increase the value.
+For information on adding this flag when creating a cluster using `yb-ctl`, refer to [Creating a local cluster with custom flags](../../../../admin/yb-ctl/#create-a-local-cluster-with-custom-flags).

 ## Try it out